-Many companies want to use their company colors in WebCenter.
-This is perfectly possible: the application uses several colors consistently throughout the application and each one of them can be replaced with another color.
+It is possible to use your company's brand colors in WebCenter.
+The application uses several colors consistently throughout the application and each one of them can be replaced with another color.
 Use standard HTML-formatted color definition (e.g. #334444).